How To Create A To Do List In WordPress

 You can set up ‘public’ and ‘private’ categories for your lists.

-Categories set to ‘private’ will not be visible using the sidebar widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)
+Categories marked ‘private’ are not visible using widgets or short codes (only when ‘Sort Order’ is set to ‘Category’)

 List View

-List View allows you to specify how your lists will be viewed.
-There are 3 kinds of to do list views:
+List View allows you to choose how your lists are viewed.
+There are 3 kinds of to do list views you can select:

-- Individual – Use this option if you want each user to be able to create and manage their own private to-do list.
+- Individual – Selecting this option allows each user to create and manage their own private to-do list.

 - Group – Choose this option if you want all users to be able to share one to-do list.

-- Master – This option allows you to have a master list for all users, where users have their own individual completion of items.
-If you choose the ‘Master’ list view, make sure to configure the User Permissions appropriately in the ‘User Permissions’ tab (this is covered further below).
+- Master – This option allows you to have a master list for all users, where users have their own individual items to complete.
+If you choose the ‘Master’ list view, make sure that you adjust the User Permissions appropriately in the ‘User Permissions’ tab (see further below).

 Sort Order